KlausVigo/ggnetworx/README.md

 Schliep, K., Potts, A. J., Morrison, D. A. and Grimm, G. W. (2017), Intertwining phylogenetic trees and networks.
 Methods Ecol Evol.
 8, 1212–1220.

+and also

+Guangchuang Yu, David Smith, Huachen Zhu, Yi Guan, Tommy Tsan-Yuk Lam. ggtree: an R package for visualization and annotation of phylogenetic trees with their covariates and other associated data.
+Methods in Ecology and Evolution 2017, 8(1):28-36

 License
 -------
 phangorn is licensed under the AGPL v3.